BASIC QUESTIONS, BASIC ANSWERS

 NARRATION IS PROVIDING INFORMATION BY TELLING A STORY

 The Brief is the form that gives minimal information.
 A single statement suffices: Mark Pesos, the banker in charge of the British Dosh Group, was taken hostage at around 19:30 yesterday evening at the multinational’s headquarters, located on Money Street.
 His captors, who were armed and masked, were paid a ransom of eight million pounds before fleeing in a helicopter that was waiting on the roof of the building.
 Mark Pesos was released, shaken, but unharmed.

 This informative genre requires the greatest degree of simplicity when writing.
 Tip: avoid adverbs and adjectives.

 The Narrative is the form that gives the maximum amount of information.
 This is a detailed account of a sequence of events that are linked to one another in a chronological or logical order to inform the reader of what we know about an event in the clearest possible way.
 The journalist simply needs to add some basic sentences: The Dosh Bank on Money Street was about to close its doors last night when two masked and armed individuals burst into the deserted foyer of the building.
 The two intruders immediately made their way to the office of Mark Pesos on the fourth floor of the building.
 Given the time of day, there were very few bank employees still on the premises.
 Mark Pesos was first bound to his office chair, etc.

-All forms of narration belong to this genre: the summary, the filler, and the announcement…
+All forms of narration fall into this genre: the report, the standard handling of various events and the announcement of events.

 However long the article is, all descriptions constitute a report.